alwynm/alwynm.github.io/index.md

 [Research Associate]() at Department of Engineering, [University of Cambridge](https://cit.eng.cam.ac.uk) working on [BIM2TWIN](https://bim2twin.eu) and [OMICRON](https://omicronproject.eu) led by [Professor Ioannis Brilakis](http://www.eng.cam.ac.uk/profiles/ib340).
-Before, I was a [Postdoctoral Research Assistant](https://www.dundee.ac.uk/people/alwyn-mathew) at Division of Imaging Science and Technology, [University of Dundee](https://www.dundee.ac.uk/), worked on a vision system for soft endorobots led by [Dr. Luigi Manfredi](https://www.luigimanfredi.com/).
+Before, I was a Postdoctoral Research Assistant at Division of Imaging Science and Technology, [University of Dundee](https://www.dundee.ac.uk/), worked on a vision system for soft endorobots led by [Dr. Luigi Manfredi](https://www.luigimanfredi.com/).
 I did my PhD in 3D computer vision at [Indian Institutes of Technology (IIT) Patna](https://www.iitp.ac.in) advised by Dr. Jimson Mathew.
 I'm primarily interested in understanding 3D representation from 2D cameras.
-My current research goal is to build mobile 3D scanner to create digital twins for infrastructures.
+My current research goal is to build a mobile 3D scanner to create digital twins for infrastructures.

 ## News